balfons/gh-prpeek/README.md

-  -r, --repos <repos>        Repositories to target: OWNER/REPO -i, --interval <interval>  Update interval in seconds (default: "15") -n, --notify               Notification when a new PR is added or when one of your PRs becomes mergable (default: false) --involved                 Show additional PRs where you are involved (default: false) -l, --labels <items>       Only show pull requests that needs review from you with any of the specified labels -h, --help                 display help for command -V, --version              output the version number
+  -r, --repos <repos>        Repositories to target: OWNER/REPO -i, --interval <interval>  Update interval in seconds (default: "15") -n, --notify               Notification when a new PR is added or when one of your PRs becomes mergable (default: false) --reviewed                 Show PRs that you have reviewed (default: false) --mentioned                Show PRs that mentions you (default: false) -l, --labels <items>       Only show pull requests that needs review from you with any of the specified labels -h, --help                 display help for command -V, --version              output the version number